MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/plotsandregions.md

 2. Residential - Marked with the r- tag.
 Only houses with up to three visible floors can be built on residential plots.
 3. Skyscraper - Denoted by the s- tag.
 Skyscraper plots can only have skyscrapers and are not meant for industrial or residential use.

 To find available plots in the city, look for reselling properties with the corresponding tags (e.g., c-000).
-Use /as info reselling to locate resold plots and use /gps start <plot tag> to get to that location.
+Use /as info reselling to locate resold plots and use ``/gps start 'plot'`` to get to that location.

 ## Rental Regions